 - FINISH SEARING: Reduce heat to medium and add 1 Tbsp butter, garlic cloves and rosemary to pan.
 Repeat the sear process, hitting every side for 30 seconds.
 This time, use the rosemary to bush the butter over the roast as it cooks.
 Once all sides have their second 30 second sear, remove the roast to a cutting board.
 The roast should save a solid sear all the way around.

-- Cut roast against the grain and serve with pan sauce spooned over top.
+- TO SERVE: Cut roast against the grain and serve with pan sauce spooned over top.

 - Category: Dinner, Main Course